[syndicated profile] scalziwhatever_feed

 NASA Earth Observatory/Michala Garrison

-NASA Earth Observatory images by Michala Garrison, using Landsat data from the U.S. Geological Survey.
-Story by Adam Voiland.
+NASA Earth Observatory images by Michala Garrison, using data from Li, T., et al. (2026).
+Story by Sally Younger adapted for Earth Observatory by Kathryn Hansen.

 References & Resources